carl2087/goals-5-a-side-football/README.md

 ![screen shots of website on different devices](./assets/images/website-screenshot-on-devices.png)

 Goals!
 5-a-side football is a website for a five a side football league based in Fife Scotland.
-It provides an easy way to join a football league with your own team, see the current league standings and also the ability to rent a football pitch for upto two hours at a time.
+It provides an easy way to join a football league with your own team, see the current league standings and also the ability to rent a football pitch for up to two hours at a time.
 The landing page has an about us section and also the address of the company.
 There are an additional three pages to access the league table standings, gallery, booking and joining form.

 The primary goal of the website is to get people from all walks of life to sign up to join a league or rent a football pitch.
 Also to give people easy access to professional pictures taken from the games that have been played.